swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

 This gives us the coordinates of the overlap, the name of the CpG island, the coordinates of the CpG island and the overlap in base pairs.
+Notice how the repetition in line 3-5 is now gone.

+#Challenge: stranded merge

-But all we actually need is the overlap column.
-We can use the unix `cut` command to extract just the 8th column.
+All we actually need from the output of `bedtools intersect` is the overlap column.
+We can use the unix `cut` command to extract just the 8th field (or column) using the -f flag.

 ~~~
-$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | cut -f 8,8 | head -n 10
+$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | cut -f 8 | head
 ~~~
 {:class="in"}
 ~~~